chchlin1018/IDTF-V3.5/06_NDH_Spec/docs/ndh_vs_aveva_comparison_en.md

 **Core Features**:

 *   **Neutrality**: NDH is vendor-agnostic, supporting a wide range of industrial protocols (OPC UA, SECS/GEM, Modbus, BACnet) and allowing for swappable time-series databases (InfluxDB, TDengine, TimescaleDB, QuestDB).
-*   **Asset Servants**: These are asset service instances running on worker nodes that communicate directly with physical assets, with support for over ten types of Asset Servants.
+*   **Asset Tag Instances**: These are asset service instances running on worker nodes that communicate directly with physical assets, with support for over ten types of Asset Tag Instances.
 *   **Real-time Data Processing**: Built on a Kafka event-driven architecture, NDH can process over 100 million data points daily with millisecond latency.
 *   **Open-Source Architecture**: As part of the IDTF V3.5 framework, NDH is community-driven and free of licensing fees.